helabyte/articles/three_vital_questions_before_learning_new_skill.md

 * Do I have any possible involvement with the new skill which I am going to learn latest in next one month after learning it!

-And make sure you got three **yes** answer in your pocket, otherwise you are actually trying to put a gigantic cow on the back of a damn blameless fish, for now reason!
+And make sure you got three **yes** answer in your pocket, otherwise you are actually trying to put a gigantic cow on the back of a damn blameless fish, for no reason!

-Following I will try to sum up some prerequisite for some trendy skills and try to keep this list updated, so make sure you save this page!
+One of the very common situation is when that full skill developer is supposed to do more than a simple task or need to provide a good answer why he/she suggesting that namely framework to use or more dramatic is when he actually got done with the 600 hours udemy course and he is holding a golden certificate but he is scared to deaht to dig into the documentation and suggest a defensible solution, while he walks in the office while he has a "Mr. Omniscient" lable on his shirt.

+So, let's admit it, nobody can keep up with the IT world's new commers and honestly there is no need for.
+The truth is all the existing perfect frameworks and tools are standing on the shoulders of the Prime gients.
+So you think that you have to learn K8S, tell me, how well do you know Docker or the idea of the resource virtualisation?
+Or you think you have to absolutely begin with the flutter? then let me know, how comftable do you feel with EM and REM while changing the size of an image?!
+Do you still think that you can write the Authentication/Authorization mechanisem of your app by your own and still belive that the backend development world has nothing to give you anymore?!

+Think about it...